-3.3) The application of sound financial management principles for the compilation of the Municipality's financial plan is essential and critical to ensure that the Mogale City remains financially viable and that municipal services are provided sustainably, economically, and equitably to all communities.

-3.4) The emphasis in this budget is for Mogale City to gradually over MTREF to comply with Section 18 of the MFMA and ensure that the budgets are funded from realistically anticipated revenues to be collected.
-The assumption of collection rate of 90% must be realistic and attainable as this is a fundamental to have a funded budget.
+- 3.3) The application of sound financial management principles for the compilation of the Municipality's financial plan is essential and critical to ensure that the Mogale City remains financially viable and that municipal services are provided sustainably, economically, and equitably to all communities. - 3.4) The emphasis in this budget is for Mogale City to gradually over MTREF to comply with Section 18 of the MFMA and ensure that the budgets are funded from realistically anticipated revenues to be collected which has been achieved in this proposed annual budget.
+The assumption of collection rate of 89% must be realistic and attainable as this is a fundamental to have a funded budget rigin Report DocumentThe City of Human O ptThe City of Hum